Meadowlarke/Bibliography/Bibliography.md

 >  p.
 319: Stephanie Schlagel's edition of Masses based on Josquin motets.

-> p.
 320: Analyzing how we make sense of parody via hip-hop scholarship.

-> p.
 320: "T" prefix is for transference of material from existing work.

-> p.
 321: Problematizing "parody."

-> p.
 321: Discussion of "borrowing."

-> p.
 321: Critique of the term "imitation."

-> p.
 321: Critique of the term "intertextuality" and its unfortunate diversity of meaning.

-> p.
 321: Facture vs reception

-> p.
 322: Ideal listener

 > How do I read these interlock charts?

-> p.
 325: Composers started from interlocks!

-> p.
 325: Because composition began from notation, this is the best way to see the details in the practices of T-music.
 (Not the ear)

-> p.
 325: David Crook: "Simultaneous internal hearing of the model."

-> p.
 329: CRIM and computers to understand Masses.

 Micklem, James, Andrew Cooke, and Mark Stone.
 "Xylophone Mysic of Uganda: The _Embaire_ of Nakibembe, Busoga." _African Music_ 7, no. 4 (1999): 29-46.